UTSCCSCC01/finalprojectf22-catkins/doc/sprint0/README.md

 The frontend site will be hosted on http://localhost:3000 while backend on http://localhost:5000

 ### Front-end
-You will need to install all the dependencies

-> npm install

 And then start the React localhost server